angr/angr-doc/docs/analyses/cfg.md

 ## Function Manager

 The CFG result produces an object called the *Function Manager*, accessible through `cfg.kb.functions`.
-The most common use case for this object is to access it like a dictionnary.
+The most common use case for this object is to access it like a dictionary.
 It maps addresses to `Function` objects, which can tell you properties about a function.

 ```python
 >>> entry_func = cfg.kb.functions[p.entry]